ibm-cloud-docs/vmwaresolutions/sddc/sd_addingremovingservices.md

 For more information, see [Managing FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}}](../services/managingfortinetvm.html).

+### HCX on IBM Cloud

+This service can seamlessly extend the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}, which allows virtual machines (VMs) to be migrated to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.

+When you order this service, select the **Public endpoint certificate type**.
+If you select **CA Certificate**, configure the following settings:
+* **Certificate Contents**: Enter the contents of the CA certificate.
+* **Private Key**: Enter the private key of the CA certificate.
+* (Optional) **Password**: Enter the password for the private key if it is encrypted.
+* (Optional) **Reenter Password**: Enter the password for the private key again.
+* (Optional) **Hostname**: Enter the host name to be mapped to the common name (CN) of the CA certificate.
+HCX requires the CA certificate to be in a format that is accepted by NSX Edge.
+For more information about NSX Edge certificate formats, see [Importing SSL Certificates](https://docs.vmware.com/en/VMware-NSX-for-vSphere/6.3/com.vmware.nsx.admin.doc/GUID-19D3A4FD-DF17-43A3-9343-25EE28273BC6.html).

 ### Zerto on IBM Cloud

 This service provides replication and disaster recovery capabilities to help protect your workloads.
 For more information, see [Managing Zerto on {{site.data.keyword.cloud_notm}}](../services/managingzertodr.html).